What Is Decaf Coffee?

-Decaf Coffee is the removal of caffeine from coffee beans, tea leaves, and other caffeine-containing materials.
-However, decaf doesn't mean caffeine free, drinks still may contain around 1-2% percent of caffeine, even ranging up to 20% percent in a cup of coffee.
-According to the Coffee Confidential Website, FDA regulations require 97% of original caffeine to be removed in order for it to be officially labeled decaffeinated coffee.
+Decaf coffee is the removal of caffeine from coffee beans, tea leaves, and other caffeine-containing materials.
+However, decaf doesn't mean caffeine-free.
+Drinks still may contain around 1-2% of caffeine, even ranging up to 20% in a cup of coffee.
+According to the Coffee Confidential Website, FDA regulations require 97% of original caffeine to be removed in order for it to be officially labeled as decaffeinated coffee.

 Four Ways to Decaffeinate Coffee

 The first-ever successful process to decaffeinate coffee was created by Ludwig Roselius in 1903 and patented in 1906.
 The “Roselius Process” involved steaming coffee beans with a type of solution (water) and a chemical compound benzene as a solvent to withdraw the caffeine.
 This method however is no longer used since benzene is a cancerous substance.
 However, this process paved the way for other methods of decaffeination to form.